-Chapter 13 is my favorite kind of bankruptcy.
-I know most people file Chapter 7 and I understand why people often prefer to use the quick and easy Chapter 7 over the payments required in a Chapter 13.
-But if you don’t qualify for a Chapter 7 the choice between filing Chapter 13 and not filing at all should be an easy one – file Chapter 13.
+Chapter 13 is my favorite type of bankruptcy.
+Most people file Chapter 7 because they prefer a quick and easy Chapter 7 over making payments in a Chapter 13.
+But if you don’t qualify for Chapter 7, the choice between filing Chapter 13 and not filing at all should be an easy one – file Chapter 13.

-There are so many advantages to Chapter 13 over the alternatives of debt settlement or doing nothing.
-Secured debt can be restructured and unsecured debt can be discharged at the end of the plan period, all while taking advantage of the automatic stay that prevents continuing debt collection.
-In fact, there are several reasons why filing Chapter 13 is preferable to a Chapter 7.
-These include the ability to repay nondischargeable debts like taxes, child support obligations and student loans; strip off mortgages and discharge property settlement debts; “cram down” debt and interest rates on some vehicles; repay pension loans; exclude child support income from your required budget; increase protection for co-debtors; reduce the impact on your credit score; and address complex issues like excess equity in a homestead.
-None of those things can be done in a Chapter 7 so don’t stop considering bankruptcy just because you don’t qualify for a Chapter 7.
+There are so many advantages to Chapter 13 bankruptcy over the alternatives of debt settlement or doing nothing.
+Secured debt can be restructured and unsecured debt can be discharged, all while taking advantage of the automatic stay that prevents continuing debt collection.
+In fact, there are many reasons why filing Chapter 13 is preferable to Chapter 7.

 Below are some frequently asked questions about Chapter 13.